 The Student Financial Aid Application is ordinarily completed with the application for admission.
 Financial Aid forms can also be downloaded directly, or obtained by writing or emailing the Office of Admissions and Financial Aid.

-Exceptional Financial Need Grant - This need-based PTS grant program is designed to provide additional grant aid to students who currently owe over $20,000 in federal student loans.
-This program is designed to help students who help themselves, and requires recipients to work and raise funding from outside sources in order to reduce their dependency on student loans.
-The EFN Grant is currently available to M.Div., M.A., and M.Div./M.A. students.
+*The Thomas W. Gillespie Grant Program This need-based Princeton Seminary aid program helps our M.Div, Ma and Dual degree candidates by providing eligible candidates who currently owe over $20,000 in federal student loans with additional grant aid to assist them in meeting their educational costs.
+This program was designed by our 5th President Dr. Thomas W. Gillespie to help students who tried to help themselves, and requires recipients to work and raise funding from outside sources in order to reduce their dependency on student loans.
+The Thomas W. Gillespe Grant is currently available to M.Div., M.A., and M.Div./M.A. students.
 For 2014-15, award maximums are $2,000 for students who are single or married without dependents and $4,000 for students with dependents.

 PTS Presbyterian Student Loan Program - The Seminary offers eligible PC(USA) students a low interest loan that has the potential to be forgiven if the recipient serves as an ordained minister in the PC(USA).
 Only full-time M.Div. and M.Div./M.A. students who demonstrate need in excess of our maximum PTS grant may qualify for this loan program.
 Award maximums for this forgivable loan program are currently $4,000 for the 2014-15 school year.
 For more information, please consult a member of the PTS Student Financial Aid staff.